MartinKaralchev/exercice-repo/README.md

 # exercice-repo
+This project will contain...
-Repo made for exercise
+Repositoru made for exercises.
-WE resolved the conflict!
+Edited again in master branch..